 Storytelling helps with relatability and gives a hint of your personality in a cover letter.
 It also makes the recruiter remember your cover letter amongst a sea of other one-page documents in their review pile.

-However, this cover letter tip comes with a warning: Don’t over-do it, and make it relevant.
-Remember what we said about babbling?
+However, this cover letter tip comes with a warning: Don't overdo it and make sure it's relevant.

 That's why our sixth cover letter tip is to get a second pair of eyes on it.